J.C. Moore Online

 Note!
 The Cornwall alliance newsletter regularly publishes some spectacular misinformation.
 Here is a sample of it:

-04/13/2023 ” Nearly a billion Indians use coal to Cope with heat waves.”
-Apparently, E Calvin Beisner thinks the Indians should burn more coal.
+04/13/2023 ” Nearly a billion Indians use coal to Cope with heat waves.” – Apparently, E Calvin Beisner thinks India should burn more coal.
 The heat waves are made worse by the CO2 emitted from coal.
 So burning more coal will release more CO2 which will make the heat ways worse.
 The coal companies that help finance the Cornwall Alliance are happy with that.

 Kansas Is Set to Approve Net Energy Metering Bill